buildbysam/web-tech-projects/projects/bubble-sort/README.md

 ![preview of sorted list](screenshots/bubble-sort-finish.png) *Final state after the sorting process is complete.*

----

 ## Objectives
-* To visualize how a sorting algorithm reorganizes data.
-* To create an interactive interface using PHP and HTML forms.
+Visualize how sorting algorithms reorganize data and build an interactive interface using PHP and HTML forms.

 ## Key Features
 * **Customizable List Size:** Adjust the number of bars using a slider.